Build Better Meals

 Statistics

-More than 5,900 schools offered salad bars to more than 3 million children and school staff between 2012 and 2019.
+More than 6,100 schools offered salad bars to more than 3 million children and school staff in 2023.

 Source: CDC